01 – Groucho Marx dies in Los Angeles.

 09 – The Oakland Raiders defeat the Minnesota Vikings 32-14 at Super Bowl XI.

-11 – Rolling Stones guitarist Keith Richard is convicted of heroin possession in England and fined £1000.
+11 – Rolling Stones guitarist Keith Richard is convicted of cocaine possession at Aylesbury Crown Court in England and fined £1000 (including £250 in court fees).
+He was found not guilty of possession of LSD.

 17 – Murderer Gary Gilmore becomes the first convict to be executed in the United States for ten years.
 “Let’s do it” are his final words before walking out in front of a firing squad at the Utah State Prison warehouse, so ending a lengthy campaign across America against the return of the death penalty.